 Designing a ring that pays tribute to our veterans is all well and good, and it's our genuine hope this ring finds its way to the hands of a great many people who share our desire to acknowledge the sacrifices those men and women made.
 But at the same time, this ring should do more.
 It should support our veterans in a real and substantial way.
 Through a chance (or perhaps fated) meeting with Donald McAlister from The Independence Fund, we were able to do just that.

-We're very proud to say that 5% of all proceeds from purchases of our Purple Heart WWII rings go to support the Independence Fund.
-It's our own small way of giving back, and we hope that by creating this ring, we've honored the lives and memories of those who have been killed or injured protecting the freedoms we hold dear.
+We're very proud to say that 5% of all proceeds from purchases of The Purple Heart, The Valor Titanium Ring, and The Valor Gold Ring go to support the Independence Fund.
+It's our own small way of giving back, and we hope that by creating these rings, we've honored the lives and memories of those who have been killed or injured protecting the freedoms we hold dear.
 We hope it helps their stories be heard.